Jeopardy! (franchise): Other games

-Personal computers have seen many different adaptations of Jeopardy!
-The earliest was released in 1987 by Sharedata, which also released versions for the Apple II and the Commodore 64.
-Sony Imagesoft later released its own PC version in 1994, along with the Sega CD version.
-In 1998, shortly after GameTek's closure, Hasbro Interactive created a PC edition of Jeopardy!, which was followed up by a version for Macintosh computers developed by MacSoft in 2000, and later by an updated version published by Infogrames in 2003.
-The show's latest PC adaptation was a "Super Deluxe" edition released by Encore, Inc. in 2008.
+There have been many adaptations for personal computers.
+The first was released in 1987 by ShareData, which also released versions for the Apple II and the Commodore 64.
+Sony Imagesoft later released an MS-DOS version in 1994, along with the Sega CD version.
+In 1998, shortly after GameTek's closure, Hasbro Interactive created a Windows edition of Jeopardy!, which was followed up by a Mac version developed by MacSoft in 2000, and later by an updated version published by Infogrames in 2003.
+The show's latest Windows adaptation was a "Super Deluxe" edition released by Encore, Inc. in 2008.

 In April 2011, GSN's interactive division teamed up with Sony Pictures Consumer Products to develop a Jeopardy! online game for Facebook, but that game has since been taken down.
 As of March 2013, video game adaptations of Jeopardy! also exist on Twitter, Android, and the Roku Channel Store.